 What could be the common denominator in an electrocution, car accident, shooting and slip and fall accident?
-Surprisingly enough, selfies.
+Surprisingly enough, selfie stick accidents.
+At Zanes Law we see all kinds of tragic accidents, and these can be some of the worst.

 Selfie stick accidents are more common than many people realize.
 This long pole is meant to help people take better images of themselves by extending the reach and breadth of what can fit in the frame.
 But when people use selfie sticks to try to capture the perfect picture, they put themselves in harm’s way.